 The La Crosse Regional Airport, located northwest of the Town, is one of nine Wisconsin airports that have commercial air passenger service on a year-round basis.
-The airport is located on French Island and it serves passenger air travel through connections to regional hubs.
+The airport is located on "French Island" as it is known to locals, and it serves passenger air travel through connections to regional hubs.
 The La Crosse Regional Airport is served by American Airlines and Delta Air Lines with three daily non-stop hubs.
 These include Minneapolis-St. Paul, Chicago, and Detroit.
 The airlines process nearly 90,000 enplanements and 180,000 total passengers annually.
-At the airport, the multimodal connection opportunities are to rent a vehicle from four national car rental companies (Avis/Budget, Enterprise, Hertz and National/Alamo), or to use local city bus Route 4 (French Island/Industrial Parks).
+At the airport, the multimodal connection opportunities are to rent a vehicle from four national car rental companies (Avis/Budget, Enterprise, Hertz, and National/Alamo), or to use local city bus Route 4 (French Island/Industrial Parks).